AACA Assessment

 2. Skill acquisition; applicant demonstrates skill, no requirement for application in practice.

-3. Application of Knowledge and Skill in architectural practice; applicant demonstrates a clear understanding and can demonstrate where they have applied it in architectural or practice scenario.
+3. Application of Knowledge and Skill in architectural practice: the applicant demonstrates a clear understanding and shows where they have applied it in an architectural or practice scenario.

-Applicants submit a portfolio of between 2 and 4 projects, compiled from any combination of academic and/or professional work, mapped into the National Standard of Competency for Architects Performance Criteria Checklist in a way that clearly demonstrates how the work meets the performance criteria.
+Applicants submit a portfolio of 2-4 projects, compiled from any combination of academic and/or professional work, mapped to the National Standard of Competency for Architects Performance Criteria Checklist in a way that clearly demonstrates how the work meets the performance criteria.
 This is followed by an interview where applicants have the opportunity to articulate

-the ways in which their academic qualification/s and portfolio of work demonstrates these competencies.
+The ways in which their academic qualification/s and portfolio of work demonstrate these competencies.

 The outcome is determined by the applicant’s ability to convincingly demonstrate that they possess the competencies required to adequately meet the relevant performance criteria.
 Successful participants are then eligible to sit the Architecture Practice Examination (APE) for registration as an architect in Australia.